MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/whats-new/roadmap.md

 ### Retirement of submitting new Microsoft Edge Add-ons with Manifest V2

 Microsoft Partner Center will no longer accept new Manifest V2 Microsoft Edge extension submissions, with visibility set as Hidden or Public.
+To share your feedback and comments, see [GitHub discussion topic - Update your extensions from Manifest V2 to V3](https://github.com/microsoft/MicrosoftEdge-Extensions/discussions/27).

 <br/>